Felix561/Photovoltaic-power-forecasting-using-deep-learning/README.md

 *Disclaimer: For more detailed information about the achieved FS and evaluation metrics, please refer to the document provided in the Document Folder section.*

 #### Conclusion
-The findings suggest that the inclusion of sky images and SPM prediction values as model inputs significantly improves prediction accuracy.
+The findings suggest that the proposed DL forecast model is capable of predicting future PV power quite accurately.
+It concludes that the inclusion of sky images and SPM prediction values, as well as PV history terms as model inputs, significantly improves prediction accuracy.

 #### Appendix